DHTMLX/docs-suite/docs/treegrid/api/treegrid_headerautoheight_config.md

         // columns config
     ],
     data: dataset,
-    autoHeight: false, // disable autoHeight in data, header, footer
+    autoHeight: false, // disable autoHeight in the data, the header and the footer
-    footerAutoHeight: true // enable autoHeight in the footer });
+    headerAutoHeight: true // enable autoHeight in the header });

 @descr:

 **Related sample**: [TreeGrid.
 Header/Footer autoHeight mode](https://snippet.dhtmlx.com/7kgj0b4e)

- Redefines the <b>autoHeight</b> config for the header.
+Redefines the [autoHeight](treegrid/api/treegrid_autoheight_config.md) config for the header.

 @changelog: added in v8.3